nguyendkn/novanet-chatbot/README.md

 - Submit an Issue or PR on our GitHub Repo
 - Join the discussion in our [Discord](https://discord.gg/FngNHpbcY7) Community
-- Send an email to hello@dify.ai
+- Send an email to hello@chatbot.ai

 We're eager to assist you and together create more fun and useful AI applications!

 ## Security

 To protect your privacy, please avoid posting security issues on GitHub.
-Instead, send your questions to security@dify.ai and we will provide you with a more detailed answer.
+Instead, send your questions to security@chatbot.ai and we will provide you with a more detailed answer.

 ## Citation